-105 recovered will vary from sample to sample.
-Consideration of kinetics is most important for histories involving persistence at, or reheating to, a temperature range that differentiates the thermal response of the grains present, and

-- 110 these can be misinterpreted as single populations if not carefully investigated using elemental data.
-If compositional zoning is present, those apatite grains can be assigned to the wrong kinetic population, or some populations may be too highly track retentive (or vice versa) to be sensitive to key parts of a thermal history.
-To be clear, not all natural samples are multikinetic and the ability to retain a record of a complex thermal history depends strongly on the relative timing and magnitudes of different thermal events and this in turn feeds back into whether kinetic - 115 populations have experienced enough differential annealing to be clearly resolved.
+For natural samples, complicated thermal-history information may be retained in multikinetic AFT data.
+Consideration of kinetics is most important for histories involving persistence at, or reheating to, a temperature range that differentiates the thermal response of the grains present, and thus the apparent ages and lengths recorded.
+Our ability to resolve kinetic populations depends on the number of AFT age and length measurements and their distribution across different populations.
+For example, multikinetic AFT data with low U apatite grains can pass the X^2 test due to large uncertainties on single-grain apparent ages and these can be misinterpreted as single populations if not carefully investigated using elemental data.
+If compositional zoning is present, apatite grains can be assigned to the wrong kinetic population (i.e., microprobe spot is not representative), or some populations may be too highly track retentive (or vice versa) to be sensitive to key parts of a thermal history.
+To be clear, not all natural samples are multikinetic and the ability to retain a record of a complex thermal history depends strongly on the relative timing and magnitudes of different thermal events and this in turn feeds back into whether kinetic populations have experienced enough differential annealing to be clearly resolved.
+The results in this paper give us confidence in our treatment of real data and support the idea that the multikinetic AFT approach yields higher resolution thermal histories than the conventional method.
+We will specifically discuss elemental data collection, multikinetic workflow and interpretation schemes, and thermal-history analysis of natural detrital samples from Yukon, Canada in a future companion paper.